nytud/hunlp-GATE/README.md

 10. You should now see **Lang_Hungarian** in the list of plugins available to install.
 Enable the checkbox left to its name in column "Install".
 11. Click on the "Apply All" button to install the plugin.
 12. You should now see **Lang_Hungarian** in the list of installed plugins on the "Installed Plugins" tab.
-13. Add execute permission to shell scripts using `chmod a+x *.sh` in `Lang_Hungarian/resources/huntag3` directory.
-14. Add execute permission to `quntoken` binary using `chmod a+x bin/quntoken` in `Lang_Hungarian/resources/quntoken` directory.
+13. Open a terminal and issue the `sh xperm.sh` command in `Lang_Hungarian` directory to add necessary execute permissions.
-15. If you want to use the *Huntag3*-based processing resources (NER, NP chunking) you need to run `Lang_Hungarian/resources/huntag3/setup_linux.sh` (Ubuntu, Debian Linux) to install required dependencies (superuser privileges will be required).
+14. If you want to use the *Huntag3*-based processing resources (NER, NP chunking) you need to run `Lang_Hungarian/resources/huntag3/setup_linux.sh` (Ubuntu, Debian Linux) to install required dependencies (superuser privileges will be required).

 ###Method 2 (using a clone of this repository):